Citizenship & Character Education

 Volunteerism is the word used by the school to encourage our students to create in life a mission to make a difference to others in a self-directed manner.

-In the previous years, students were given plenty of Values-in-Action (VIA) projects to lead and to participate in, such as the Runninghour, the Marine Life Conservation, the Green Schools Projects, and the Community Outreach.
+Students are given plenty of Values-in-Action (VIA) projects to lead and to participate in, such as the Project SMILE, community outreach and environmental projects.

-For Lianhua Primary School, we took a different approach for VIA.
-Students were called to exercise daily VIAs in the classroom and other school experiences, whenever possible, in the form of an initiative named ‘Lianhua Superhero Mission – Making a Difference’.
-Students were encouraged to contribute positively to the class and the school in order to create a culture of care among the students.
+Our students are called to exercise daily VIAs in the classroom and other school experiences, whenever possible, in the form of an initiative named ‘Lianhua Superhero Mission – Making a Difference’.
+Students are encouraged to contribute positively to the class and the school in order to create a culture of care among the students.
 Conversations between the Form Teachers and the students further enhanced their understanding and conviction to be a contributing citizen in Lianhua.

 LHPS CCE Roadmap